 I’m sure you aren’t surprised I started with this one!
 It is so important.
 Yes, I did accidentally pour cinnamon down my hand-wash-only Marimekko clad arm the other day, but it was worth it to feel cute all day.
 I started the first week in Athleisure but found that wasn’t enough to boost my mood and moved onto dressier options.
 It is funny how dressy even jeans feel these days, isn’t it?
-The picture below is me in jeans on my way out for a walk with James.
+The picture above is me in jeans on my way out for a walk with James.
 Every time I get onto a Zoom call in “real” clothes, my client notices and it lifts their mood too!
 My point is, getting out of lounge and exercise clothes will make you feel so much more human.
 If you are going to exercise, you can take 30 seconds to change.
 Even when I am wearing a t-shirt and jeans, I’m making sure the t-shirt says something cute and I’m throwing an open sweater over it that pulls the look together into an outfit.
 You can do it, ladies!
 Refer back to the blog, 5 Work From Home Style Types.

 5 Minute Makeup

 Yes, this is an excuse to let your skin breath and just not bother, but don’t you feel so much better if you are wearing makeup every time you glance in the bathroom mirror, or someone wants a last minute video call?
 At this point, I feel we should all be prepared to be on camera at all times.
 Being on camera requires not just your regular makeup, but EXTRA makeup, lest your features disappear.
 I’m not even suggesting that.
 Well, maybe a little extra blush!
 See the blog, How to Look (and Feel) Put-Together and Powerful While Video-Conferencing, for more information.
 You should have an easy, repeatable routine.
 My daily routine involves a CC Cream (or foundation if I’m having a client Zoom call), concealer, powder, mascara, a quick swipe of eye shadow, blush, and lip color of some sort.
-This five minutes is a huge boost to my self confidence that lasts all day.
+This five minute makeup routine is a huge boost to my self confidence that lasts all day.

 Wearing Earrings Always

 It may seem silly to wear earrings when you are hanging out at home with your kids or by yourself, but they truly add a finishing touch that exceeds the small effort it takes to put them on.
 Maybe you are just keeping the same studs in day after day to keep things easy.
-That’s fine of course.
+That’s fine.
 However, I broke out these dangly Kendra Scott earrings (gift from my awesome sis-in-law!) for my live chat with Kacy Paide Tuesday (replay here), and kept them on all day because wearing big, dangly earrings was such a fun change.

 Painting My Nails

 I know.
 I know.
 We could all use a “real” pedicure, right?
 I recently took matters into my own hands and feel so much better.
 I painted my toenails Essie’s Russian Roulette last week and I get a boost every time I catch a glimpse of them.
 This is a lot of course since I’m mostly wearing open-toed mink sport slides or EVA Birkenstocks in the house!
 Russian Roulette is the “perfect red” for my pale but warm-toned skin.
 I encourage you to find your perfect red nail polish.
 I was also painting my fingernails with my favorite Static Nails nudes, but at this point there are just too many dishes to keep up my finger nails.
 It felt so good though!
-Another trick I offer you is to then put a thick layer of Aquaphor on your feet and cover them with cotton socks before bed.
+Another trick I offer you is to put a thick layer of Aquaphor on your feet and cover them with cotton socks before bed.
 When you wake up your feet will at least look like you’ve had a pedicure within the last few weeks.